-if you've been around playing some bemani games lately, you may have noticed a reader that looks like this on the machine. an e-amusement card reader on an arcade machine.
+if you've been around playing some bemani games lately, you may have noticed a reader that looks like this on the machine.

 this is an e-amusement card reader, and how you can save your progress on any given game that supports it and is connected to a network.